yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >Just move on

 After walking uphill on steep curves with heavy backpack everyone was sweating after half and hour.
-Later from the local people we realise that we were on wrong track.
-So cursing our stars we came back 2 km downhill and took a left turn from the meditation center.
+Later from the local people we realised that we were on wrong track.
+Cursing our stars we came back 2 km downhill and took a left turn from the meditation center.
 After half an hour we reached Dharamkot and packed our bags with drinking water and other eatables.
 Again we started the trek with many other fellow trekkers.
-It is advised to carry biscuits for the dogs as they accomapany you during the trek.
+It is advised to carry biscuits for the dogs as they accompany you during the trek.

 <img src="http://i.imgur.com/uQ5JiGa.jpg" alt="">

 >A pillar of pebbles on the way

 In between the trek two frenzied hill bulls came running towards us, we dived right in a small bulge in the right and bruised ourselves but saved ourselves from bigger injury.
 After a while, the trek becomes very tiring as the gradient rises abruptly.
-But away out of the Urban life we were finding the rhythm of our body, Slowly the rust was fading away, cool hilly breeze evaporated the fatigue from the forehead.
+But away out of the urban life we were finding the rhythm of our body, Slowly the rust was fading away, cool hilly breeze evaporated the fatigue from the forehead.

 <img src="http://i.imgur.com/Q7t6IUp.jpg" alt="">